Abrasive Wheels Cork: online training and instant certification.

 Cork employers have several key legal obligations regarding Abrasive Wheels:

-- Risk Assessment - Employers must assess work-at-height tasks to identify risks.
+- Risk Assessment - Employers must assess abrasive wheel tasks to identify risks.
 This includes evaluating the task itself, the load being handled, the working environment, and individual worker capabilities.

 - Risk Reduction - Where Abrasive Wheels cannot be avoided, employers must take steps to reduce the risk of injury.
 This might include providing powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws), reorganising work processes, or redesigning tasks.

-- Training Provision - Employers must provide adequate training to workers who perform work-at-height tasks.
+- Training Provision - Employers must provide adequate training to workers who perform abrasive wheel tasks.
 This training must cover safe techniques, risk identification, and proper use of any handling aids provided.

 - Information and Instruction - Workers must be given clear information about the risks associated with Abrasive Wheels and the measures in place to protect them.